Read chapters

 'So, how has the season been for you?"

 Nevill swirled the brandy in his glass thoughtfully.
-"Can't complain.
-The season has been busy; however, it soon becomes repetitive.
+"Cannot complain.
+The season has been busy, but it soon becomes repetitive.
 Attending events can become exhausting.
 I usually leave by the middle of June."

 "I concur.
 We will probably stay till July – because of my sister."